 All Baden-Württemberg universities: in making these contacts, there are two general principles to keep in mind:

 - You are requested not to make parallel enquiries regarding different potential placements; and

 - Your objective at this point is to secure a concise confirmation (usually by email) that the professor/institute agrees to host you for a stated period, should your application to the Summer Research Program be successful; if your application is successful, you will subsequently be required to conclude a more detailed, formal duties agreement with the host professor.

-As soon as you have a potential placement secured, you are requested to inform the OBW Program Offices in both ddarby [at] ouinternational [dot] ca (Ontario) and exchange [dot] programs [at] uni-konstanz [dot] de (Baden-Württemberg) of the details.
+As soon as you have a potential placement secured, you must inform the OBW Program Offices in both ddarby [at] ouinternational [dot] ca (Ontario) and exchange [dot] programs [at] uni-konstanz [dot] de (Baden-Württemberg) of the details.
 This is a required step in the application process.
 If you omit this step, your application will not be considered.
 Those offices will together advise you whether your proposed placement meets the requirements of the OBW program.
 It is therefore in your interest to take care of this step as soon as possible.

 The complete application must be submitted to the International Exchange Office of the applicant’s home university in Ontario.
 Each participating Ontario university has its own application process and sets its own application deadline.
-Applicants should enquire about the local deadline at their home university.
+Applicants should enquire about the local process and deadline at their home university.

-The application (original, plus a scanned pdf version of all documents) should consist of:
+The OBW application (original, plus a scanned pdf version of all documents) should consist of:

 - The application form (2 pages), available for download here, completed and printed out, and then signed by you;

 - A brief statement (max.
 1 page) expressing your reasons, academic and personal, for wishing to participate in this international program;

 - Copies of academic transcripts from all postsecondary institutions attended since September 2014;